 - The eligibility category listed is eligible for automatic extensions.
 You can view the list of categories that are currently eligible on USCIS here: https://www.uscis.gov/working-united-states/automatic-employment-authorization-document-ead-extension

-Then a combination of the expired EAD and Form I-797C Notice of Action can be considered an unexpired Employment Authorization Document (Form I-766) under List A.
+If you fulfill these requirements and your documents confirm this...Then a combination of the expired EAD and Form I-797C Notice of Action can be considered an unexpired Employment Authorization Document (Form I-766) under List A.